playnet-public/gocmd-template/README.md

 ./build/template -logtostderr -v=3
 ```

-The other logging package is [zap](https://github.com/uber-go/zap) which offers us flexible, production-grade and strctured logging.
+The other logging package is [zap](https://github.com/uber-go/zap) which offers us flexible, production-grade and structured logging.
 This template contains an example for configuring and using zap.
 For logging important (non-debugging) information inside PlayNet Applications always use zap.

 For more information on how to use it, refer to the [docs](https://godoc.org/go.uber.org/zap).